• Skip to primary navigation

 But that’s the point isn’t it? it’s not what someone else thinks was traumatic – it’s what WE experienced as traumatic – it’s what OLIVER experienced as traumatic.

-And Oliver instantly turned into a giant teddy bear.
-In two simple and profound sessions all the PTSD type reactions were all gone, never to be seen again.
+In two simple and profound sessions (plus all the earlier work around other fears) all the PTSD type reactions were all gone, never to be seen again.
 In fact, it’s been years now and in the frights he’s had since then, I could FEEL him feeling for where I was, making sure that he didn’t run over me, bless his little cotton socks.
 I’m so freaking proud for him! 🙂

 It was about Oliver’s active and willing participation in his own healing

-Usually I’d put a lesson up to show you, but I’m not prepared to in this instance, because it’s less about the TECHNIQUE that we used and more about the FEEL and TIMING, with our incredibly close connection to Oliver at the foundation of all of it.
+Usually I’d put a lesson up to show you what we did, but I’m not prepared to in this instance, because it’s less about the TECHNIQUE that we used and more about the FEEL and TIMING, with our incredibly close connection to Oliver at the foundation of all of it.
 It was about listening and responding to his needs and above all, it was about his active and willing participation in his own healing that came from his utter confidence in us that had developed over time.

 The key is FEEL.
 Without FEEL you just can’t support your horse to achieve this kind of depth of release.
 But thankfully, everyone has the capacity to have world class feel for their horse.